I may receive commissions from purchases made through links in this article. Full Disclosure

 Want to move on and make some chicken broth after cooking your chicken?

-From Whole Chicken to Broth – All in the Crock Pot
+From Whole Chicken to Chicken Broth – All in the Crock Pot

 Simply remove the meat from the chicken and return the bones back to the crock pot with the drippings.
 Then follow my directions in my Crock Pot Chicken Broth recipe and you’ll have lots of homemade broth.